chendry/LSY201/README.md

     camera_serial.begin(9600);

-Using a baud rate other than the default 38400 can make development on the Arduino a little tricky.
-Suppose that your sketch's setup looks like this:
+Using a baud rate other than the default 38400 can make development on the Arduino a bit tricky.
+Suppose that your sketch's `setup` looks like this:

     LSY201 camera;
     SoftwareSerial camera_serial(2, 3);